 Skidaway Island contains both a residential area and a state park.
 Skidaway Island State Park teems with wildlife, home to egrets, deer crabs, and much more.
 Raised platforms, an observation tower, and hiking trails make it easy to spot the park’s animals and beautiful natural scenery.

 To get the full experience, you can walk along its many miles of hiking trails.
-Or, better still on a day trip, you can hire a bike to squeeze more sightseeing in.
+Or, better still, on a day trip, you can hire a bike to squeeze more sightseeing in.

-RELATED: What to See in Savannah, GA
+RELATED: Best Things to Do in Savannah, GA

 Skidaway Island State Park opens its gates at 7 am and closes at 10 pm.